 The Evil Russian Cometh

-Many of you may not be familiar with Pavel Tsatsouline.
-That's because he's spent a great deal of his life training the elite members of Spetsnaz, the Soviet special forces.
+tsouline.
+That’s because he’s spent a great deal of his life training the elite members of Spetsnaz, the Soviet special forces.
 I first became aware of him through the martial arts community, many of whom are going gaga over his style of flexibility training.

 Pavel has many interesting theories about strength and conditioning.
 But one thing that always impresses me about him is that I’ve usually never heard of half of the exercises which he writes about!
 Here are a few of his ideas about ab training and a handful of fresh exercises for you to try tomorrow at the gym.

-Many of Pavel's theories revolve around the Davis Law, which basically states that the contraction of a muscle will also set off a contraction of the adjacent muscles.
+vis Law, which basically states that the contraction of a muscle will also set off a contraction of the adjacent muscles.
 To test the Davis Law, make a fist and flex the wrist very hard.
-Although there's no movement in the elbow joint, your biceps will also tense up.
+Although there’s no movement in the elbow joint, your biceps will also tense up.

 While training the abdominals, the hip flexors also fire — even with the basic crunch, which is believed by many to isolate the abs and solve the problems created by sit-ups.
 Wrong, says Pavel.
 The crunch is as worthless as the latest ab widget and “belongs on the junk pile of history next to Communism.”

 The best way to isolate and train the abdominal muscles is to use Janda sit-ups.
 Professor Vladimir Janda, MD of Czechoslovakia, rehabilitation consultant for the World Health Organization, developed this exercise to relax the hip flexors and eliminate stress to the back, thus countering the Davis Law.